Reimbursement Risk Assessment

-Brexucabtagene autoleucel for treating relapsed or refractory B-cell acute lymphoblastic leukaemia in people 26 years and over as of June 2023
+Brexucabtagene autoleucel treating relapsed or refractory B-cell acute lymphoblastic leukaemia in people 26 years and over

 Clinical effectiveness